jamijoj/jamila-portfolio/README.md

-# Jamila's Portfolio
+# Telling Stories with Data
 This is my Telling Stories with Data portfolio.
-This is a selection of  In this class I learned how to combine basic design skills and data to quickly and effectively communicate a message.
-I also learned to use new softwares like GitHub and Tableau.
+This is a selection of projects illustrating how I combined basic design skills and data to quickly and effectively communicate a message.
+I used tools that included Tableau, .
 I had ample opportunity to apply data analysis and graphic design skills I gained in other classes.

 # Portfolio:
 [Assignment 2: Visualizing Government Debt](dataviz2.md)